ohollmen/DPUT/README.md

       return 0; # Good (<= 3)
     }

+This flexibility on iterpreting return values will hopefully allow running *any* existing sub / function in a retried manner.

-## Signaling results from all tries
+## Signaling results from run() (all tries)

 When `$rt->run()` returns with a value, it indicates the overall success of operation independent of whether operation needed to be tried many times